rh-ai-quickstart/Fraud-Detection-data-versioning-with-lakeFS/README.md

 replicaset.apps/my-lakefs-78c5f7d794   0         0         0       92m
 ```

-Create a `route` for the lakeFS instance so that it can be accessed from outside the cluster:
+Create a `route` for the `my-lakefs` instance so that it can be accessed from outside the cluster:
 ```
 $ oc create route edge my-lakefs --service my-lakefs --port 8000 --hostname lakefs.apps.<cluster_fqdn>
 route.route.openshift.io/my-lakefs created